 Sometimes we disappear because someone forced us to.
 I’ve witnessed and heard horror stories of hateful harassment driving people to delete, of abusive partners or family changing passwords, deleting accounts, or taking away devices or internet access.
 I have heard of people who have been publicly outed and deleted their account to stay employed or keep custody of kids.
-If something like this happened to you, this is not a hiatus and it is not your fault.
+If something like this happened to you, this is different from a hiatus you choose, and it is not your fault.
 I hope you find safety, support, and are able to come back to the community when you are ready.

 When it is within your power, I strongly urge you to put up some kind of message when going on hiatus, for people to see when they come looking for you.

 Here are some tweet-length statements you can copy/paste and adapt for different situations.

 - I’m going on hiatus because I need to rest and figure some things out.
 I don’t know when, but I’m planning to come back and will answer DMs then.